jaantollander/masters-thesis/content/30_monitoring.md

 \label{fig:monitoring-system}
 ](figures/lustre-monitor.drawio.svg)

-This section explains how our monitoring system works in the Puhti cluster.
+This section explains how our monitoring system works.
-We explain how we collect file system usage statistics with Lustre Jobstats, mentioned in Section \ref{lustre-parallel-file-system}.
+We explain how we collect file system usage statistics from the Lustre file system in the Puhti cluster using Lustre Jobstats.
+We do not monitor the usage of the local storage areas because monitoring their usage is complicated.
+Since they are not part of the Lustre file system, we cannot use Lustre Jobstats.
+A more practical option is to combine the reservations for local storage from Slurm accounting using job identifiers from Lustre Jobstats data.

 Subsection \ref{entry-identifier-format} covers the settings we use for the entry identifiers for collecting fine-grained statistics.
 In Subsection \ref{file-system-statistics}, we explain the different file system operations statistics that we can track, how we query them, and the output format.
 In Subsection \ref{entry-resets}, we explain when Lustre Jobstats resets the statistics it collects.